 Why do my earnings decrease after the month?

-The reason for the difference between both numbers are invalid clicks and impressions.
-Google doesn’t disclose information about how they distinguish those clicks, but one of those invalid activities is clicking on ads on your own site.
-If you violate the AdSense policy too often, you might even get banned from the network and lose the whole outstanding payments.
+The reason for the difference between both numbers is invalid clicks and impressions.
+Google doesn’t disclose how they distinguish those clicks, but one of those invalid activities is clicking on ads on your own site.
+If you violate the AdSense policy too often, you might even get banned from the network and lose all outstanding payments.